 AB 526, authored by Assemblymember Jim Wood, DDS (D-Santa Rosa), overcomes two significant hurdles for California dentists who are managing patient care, particularly during the ongoing pandemic.

 First, it allows them to independently prescribe and administer flu and COVID-19 vaccines in accordance with the federal vaccine schedules published by the Centers for Disease Control and Prevention.
 Second, it allows dentists to obtain the California Laboratory Field Services license to perform waived tests, such as rapid point-of-care COVID-19 tests, which would not only protect dentists and their staff but could help dentists comply with the COVID-19 testing requirement under the state public health order that took effect Aug.
-23.
+23. (Update: The state's vaccinate-or-test mandate ended Sept.
+17, 2022.)

 The Legislature passed the bill Sept.
 8 as an urgency statute, meaning the law would take effect immediately upon the governor's signing.
 He signed AB 526 and other legislation, including a COVID-19 recovery package, on Friday.